 Interval Measure (expressed as a number of days) = quick or liquid assets / daily operational expenses

 For example, suppose Company A has $50,000 cash, $25,000 marketable securities, and $25,000 accounts receivables.
 The daily operating expenses for Company A are $2,000.

 Thus, the total liquid assets for the Company A is $100,000 ($50,000 + $25,000 + $25,000).
 The interval measure in this case is 50 days ($100,000 / $2,000).

 Burn rate is also a similar concept to interval measure.
 The Interval measure also serves as an input for the burn rate.
 A burn rate is a measure of spending from a company to keep its operations running.
 A point to note is that the burn rate does not consider the challenges that a company may face in keeping operations running.

-Interval measure is important for a business to get an idea of how long it could survive with cash and equivalent.
+Interval measure is important for a business to know how long it could survive with cash and equivalent.
 However, one must know that the internal measure and burn rate only give a rough estimate of the cash burn.
-They fail to give or account for problems that companies face to continue with their operations.
-Nevertheless, the ratio is still popular among analysts and investors to get an idea of the financial health of the company.
-Even venture capitalists use this ratio to decide whether or not a business is worth investing.
+They fail to provide or account for companies’ problems to continue with their operations.
+Nevertheless, the ratio is still popular among analysts and investors to get an idea of the company’s financial health.
+Even venture capitalists use this ratio to decide whether or not a business is worth investing in.